What is Renters Insurance?

 Which States Prohibit Dog Breed Restriction Legislation?

-The following states prohibit local jurisdictions from passing breed-specific laws: Colorado, Florida, Illinois, Maine, Minnesota, New Jersey, New York, Oklahoma, Pennsylvania, Texas, Virginia, Massachusetts, Nevada, Connecticut, Rhode Island, Utah and South Dakota.
-California prohibits most breed-specific laws, but does allow breed-specific spay/neuter.
+The following states prohibit local jurisdictions from passing breed-specific laws: Colorado, Florida, Illinois, Maine, Minnesota, New Jersey, New York, Oklahoma, Pennsylvania, Texas, Virginia, Massachusetts, Nevada, Connecticut, Rhode Island, Utah, and South Dakota.
+California prohibits most breed-specific laws but does allow breed-specific spay/neuter.

-Which Dogs are Typically Restricted?
+Which Dogs Are Typically Restricted?

 When renting an apartment or house, it is important to know whether the property owner regards your dog as a restricted breed.
 Keep in mind that apartments may also prohibit dogs mixed with restricted breeds.
 Breed restrictions vary greatly from one location to another, but a restricted breed list typically includes: